canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

 Adding those orthogonal complexities linked to content downloading on top of the preloading API would complexify the "regular" code for in my opinion no real gain.
-Re-using in a separate location loading-related modules (`segmentFetcher`, `manifestFetcher`) and the manifest parser seems much easier to implement.
+Re-using in a separate location loading-related modules (`segmentFetcher`, `manifestFetcher`), selecting Representations through an util and a well-defined API, and then loading and storing all of their segments sequentially (code which would be written in that downloading-specific directory) seems much easier to implement.